saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 Region: us-ashburn-1 (the same region in which you had created the OCI resources earlier)

+Selecting the region spawns the availability domain and the subnet fields.

-Availability Domain: (The availability domain (within the region) where the database deployment will be placed.)
+Availability Domain: QnsC:US-ASHBURN-AD-1 (The availability domain (within the region) where the database deployment will be placed.)

-Subnet: QnsC:US-ASHBURN-AD-1 (select values based on the information you recorded while creating the infrastructure resources)
+Subnet: Public Subnet QnsC:US-ASHBURN-AD-1 (select values based on the information you recorded while creating the infrastructure resources)

 Software Release: Oracle Database 12c Release 2